Rakeela/dragora-notes/2021-4-11-Eighty-First.md

 It doesn't really matter...
 I shouldn't be thinking about it.
 Although I do love FF8, as a game; I never got past the third disk, despite which it's one of my favorite games.

 ---
+What if Brooke doesn't remember me?
+I'm reasonably confident that she would never forget *that I exist*, but what if she doesn't remember how she treated me, and is not today the kind of person who would treat anyone that way?
+Would the Brooke who exists today then still be 'guilty'?

+---
 Back to [[day-post-archive]]